EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Economic dependence on the trade routes of the Persian Gulf
+Economic dependence on Persian Gulf trade routes

-Geopolitical hedging strategy between great powers
+Hedging geopolitical strategy between major powers

 Discover how another country covers this same story.